Self Administered Pensions in Ireland

 What Is A Self-Administered Pension?

-It’s popular among business owners and directors.
+It’s popular among business owners, solopreneurs and directors.
 But anyone can use Self-Administered Pension Scheme to plan their retirement.

-The big advantage?
-More flexibility and potentially higher returns.
-But with that control comes responsibility.
-You need to make smart investment choices to grow your pension.
+The big advantage of self-administered pension funds is more flexibility and potentially higher returns.
+The downside is the need to make smart investment choices to grow your pension.
 If you like managing your own finances and want more freedom with your retirement fund, this could be a great option!

 What Sets Your SSAP Apart?